 Ritalin is the brand name of the immediate release formulation of methylphenidate, a medication that’s used for the treatment of attention deficit hyperactivity disorder (ADHD) in children and adults.1-3Concerta is the brand name of extended release methylphenidate.2 Methylphenidate is also used as a second-line treatment for narcolepsy in adults and has seen off-label use as a treatment for fatigue associated with cancer.3

 How Does Ritalin Work?

-Ritalin and Concerta are both brand name medications that contain methylphenidate hydrochloride, a central nervous system stimulant.
-The effects of methylphenidate hydrochloride are more intense than caffeine but less potent than amphetamine, and doctors typically prescribe Ritalin and Concerta to treat attention deficit hyperactivity disorder (ADHD).
-People abuse these drugs for the effects that they produce, including wakefulness, euphoria, increased focus, and appetite suppression.
+Methylphenidate is a central nervous system stimulant.
+Its effects are more intense than caffeine but less potent than amphetamine, which is another drug used to treat ADHD and narcolepsy.4 People misuse these medications for the effects that they produce, including wakefulness, euphoria, increased focus, and appetite suppression.1,5